robertseaton/robertseaton.github.com/_posts/2014-07-21-reflections-on-a-month-vegan.markdown

 * Reducing animal suffering.
 This one is pretty straightforward.
 I know there are a lot of non-vegans out there (men, generally) who claim that they don't care about what happens to, say, a cow.
-I suspect these individuals are just confused about there own values, and actually would prefer a world without animal suffering to one with it.
+I suspect these individuals are just confused about their own values, and actually would prefer a world without animal suffering to one with it.
 * Health. [*The China Study*](http://www.amazon.com/gp/product/1932100385/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=1932100385&linkCode=as2&tag=rsio-20&linkId=WXX6XEYIYZFK5RUS) is probably the strongest evidence that we have for the efficacy of a plant-based diet on preventing heart disease and all the